 In this lesson you will see some examples of how climate change impacts on food insecure and vulnerable people.
 You will also look at the interactions between climate change and food security determinants at global level.

 This course has been created with the goal of bringing climate change education outside the science classroom into the many other subject areas upon which climate change now has an impact, or will impact in the future, such as ethics, social studies, economics, political science, among others.
-The Course Framework and Overview sets the stage for the course, providing background on Climate Change Education for Sustainable Development (CCESD), course rationale, module overviews, and practical hints and tips for organizing and giving the course.
+The Course Framework and Overview sets the stage for the course, providing background on Climate Change Education for Sustainable Development (CCESD), course rationale, module overviews, and practical hints and tips for organising and giving the course.

 This course will look at climate-related financial risks and opportunities, including topics such as physical and transition risks, mitigation, adaptation, the shift to a low-carbon, climate resilient economy for financial institutions, and emerging disclosure frameworks.
 This course is supported by CAF – Latin American Development Bank.
 This course will target Executives and middle management from financial institutions such as banks, insurers, re-insurers, and fund managers, from both developed and developing regions.

 This e-learning course is based on the results developed within the DEWFORA project, and aims to provide the participant with an in depth understanding of drought early warning and forecasting.
-It is centered on various key questions that DEWFORA proposes as a protocol for the design and the implementation of drought forecasting and early warning.
+It is centered on various key questions that DEWFORA proposes as a protocol for the design and the implementation of drought forecasting and early warning:

 This is a website that facilitates sharing best practices onclimate change and development evaluation through an electronic depository of about 400 evaluations of climate change, a community page which offers our members the opportunity to engage via our active 2000-member strong Linkedin discussion forum, Twitter platform and You Tube